 Aflac gets that preventive care can help keep common mental health issues from escalating, and sometimes even a top-notch prevention plan isn’t enough to keep an employee out of crisis.
 That’s why we are fully committed to providing an ever-evolving and ongoing emphasis on mental health for the people who need it the most, helping you care for your team while also helping you tend to the well-being of your business.

-Treatment: If you offer our new group critical illness insurance plan (policy series C22000) and choose to include its severe mental illness rider, your enrolled employees will have coverage that provides a benefit when specific mental health conditions are diagnosed.
+Treatment: If you offer our group critical illness insurance plan (policy series C22000) and choose to include its severe mental illness rider, your enrolled employees will have coverage that provides a benefit when specific mental health conditions are diagnosed.
 We recently enhanced our hospital indemnity plan (series B40000) to include initial confinement benefits as well as daily benefits for when policyholders are confined to a hospital or mental health facility due to a covered mental health condition.
 New and existing hospital indemnity policyholders alike now have access to these enhanced benefits.

 Ready to connect your employees to the mental health support they need?
 Contact your Aflac benefits advisor or visit Aflac.com/business.